Ayms/bitcoin-transactions/README.md

 If we consider bitcoin gold, this module is not intended to push you to get your 'free' coins from bitcoin core

 Because, unlike many people think, you have them already so there is no need to rush to 'convert' them, many people did not get their 'free' coins and just lost all what they had by using malware wallets

+That's why, even if there is zero technical reason for doing this, some advises to transfer first their bitcoins to another wallet before proceeding with such module

 However, if you want to move your bitcoins "from bitcoin core to bitcoin gold" (which as explained above means nothing) or from "bitcoin core to a bitcoin gold exchange", you can just use the ``create`` command:

 `node tx.js BTG create prevtx= prevaddr= prevamount= previndex= privkey=privkey addr= fees= amount=(optional)`

+or

+`node tx.js BTG create prevtx= prevaddr= prevamount= previndex= privkey=priv1-priv2-redeem-<2of2 or 2of3> addr= fee= amount=(optional)`

-where prev[tx,addr,amount,index] refers very exactly to the same that you can see in a bitcoin core explorer like https://blockchain.info before block 491407 (same transaction id, same address, same amount, same index) and privkey is the private key corresponding to your bitcoin core address
+where prev[tx,addr,amount,index] refers very exactly to the same that you can see in a bitcoin core explorer like https://blockchain.info before block 491407 (same transaction id, same address, same amount, same index) and privkey is the private key corresponding to your bitcoin core address or priv1-priv2-redeem corresponds to your multisig bitcoin address

 and addr can be a bitcoin address too that will be converted into a bitcoin gold address as you will see in the output of the command